-This simple to make low sodium potato soup recipe comes out ultra-creamy when pureed and is great comfort food!
+This simply made low sodium potato soup recipe comes out ultra-creamy when pureed and is great comfort food!
 With only a few ingredients this soup comes together easily on the stovetop in a Dutch oven or soup pot.
 For a large group gathering, this soup can easily be scaled up.

 You’ll love this creamy Low Sodium Potato Soup in the coming cold winter months.
 It is so low in sodium you can even indulge in a few extra toppings if you wish.
 I like to heat up a mug of this soup to make a perfect afternoon snack.
 Pair with a simple side salad and have a great filling evening meal.